bayang/jelu-web/content/pages/home.md

 * track the books you have read and show your history (by year and month)
 * import single books (with automatic online metadata fetching)
 * generate embed codes to display your read books outside of Jelu
-* import you existing history from Goodreads
+* import you existing history from Goodreads or from a list of ISBNs
 * tag books (to manage genres, lists, custom filters etc...)
 * create custom shelves based on tags
 * import author data (automatically fetch bio and other data from wikipedia)